-8. Keep a record of how you rank for each keywords you are targeting before making any optimizations, as well as a detailed list of all the changes you made and when.
+- 8. Keep a record of how you rank for each keyword you are targeting before making any optimizations, as well as a detailed list of all the changes you made and when.

 Finally, you want to monitor your ranking and analytics regularly and see which of the actions you took had the most impact.
 Remember, seeing results might take several weeks or even months so be patient.

 Is There A Way to Get Faster SEO Results?

 Here, we have reviewed several of the backbone elements of SEO.
 Doing them yourself takes a great deal of time with a huge learning curve.
 It requires a consistent ongoing, never-ending effort along with acquired techniques and tricks-of-the-trade that can only come from actually doing SEO long enough to become an expert.